YetiForceCompany/YetiForceCRM/README.md

 -	Merged all plugins into one.
 -	Disabled the validation of work time in modules: Time Control and Reservations.
 -	Diabled the suspension of the system when sql query error appears.
+-	Deleted unnecessary function in the OSSMailViev module

 **New functionalities:**